What are infographics?

 - Font: wherever possible, use the Lund University fonts Garamond and Frutiger or the alternative fonts Times and Arial.

 - The basic colours in your infographics must always be Lund University’s profile colours, but you can complement them if necessary.
+Because the University’s pastel colours (pink, light blue, light green, beige and grey) appear too pale to be usable in infographics on many screens/projectors, you can use a slightly darker colour scale, see below.

 - Do not use infographics for purely decorative purposes.
 Infographics are graphics with an information value.